 Russian dwarf hamster colors

-Russian dwarves, especially Campbells, come in a wide variety of colors.
+Campbell’s dwarves and hybrids come in a wide variety of colors while winter whites have fewer colors.
 This table lists each species and the colors they are available in.
 To see some of these colors, visit this page.

 |Dark Gray||Merle (pattern)||Mandarin|